Development¶

 Atramhasis is a python webapplication that is being developed within the pyramid framework.
 Other major technologies used are sqlalchemy as the ORM and Jinja2 as the templating framework.

-Client side the main technologies being used are Zurb Foundation and Dojo toolkit.
+Client side the main technologies being used are Zurb Foundation and a Vue 3 application built with Vite.

 While Atramhasis is an editor for creating and editing SKOS vocabularies, it uses other libraries that are more geared towards using a vocabulary in an application.